 V: I have been working in Streamline for 2 years now and it has been WFH since the start.
 At first, I was intimidated because I went in not knowing anyone and I had not even met most of the people I work with.
 But I found out that communicating with the team is the easiest part of the job, everyone is extremely helpful and friendly.
 We have discussions regarding the project and sometimes even help each other with personal projects.
 But to be fair, because we work online and not face to face, it is harder to reach out and make friends with people who are not in the same project as us.

 T: Integrating with the team has been a breeze.
 I did not find talking and coordinating with the team a difficult task and almost all our discussions are open.
 People are always willing to help each other and suggest ways it can be done better.
-I am often encouraged to look at my tasks as a medium for learning and so far, I have almost always learned something new on every project that was assigned to me.
+I am often encouraged to look at my tasks as a medium for learning and so far, I have almost always learned something new on every project that was assigned to me. - What do you think are some of the most fun aspects of your role here at Streamline Studios?

 F: I feel the most fun aspect of working at Streamline is getting the opportunity to work on cool and interesting assets for different clients.
 However, working with the team plays a huge role in why it is so fun because when we have our games night, we get to forget about work for a while and just enjoy playing the games that we spend our entire day working on.